MarkKozel/CompOrgEText/vitedocs/Assembly/GettingStarted/InstallTools.md

 <!-- In class, we will be using version 3.01.
 Windows versions should be downloaded from McGraw Hill (https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html) -->

 > Download and uncompress the file.
-You will be using these tools for the remainder of teh semester
+You will be using these tools for the remainder of the semester

 There are various implementations of the LC-3 available online, but most are student projects or hobby programmer implementations.
 Using these version may change your results